-Soil series that best represent the central concept of this ecological site are Bascovy and Megonot.
-The Bascovy series is in the Haplusterts great group and the Megonot series is in the Haplustepts great group.
-Both of these soils are characterized by a surface horizon that lacks enough organic matter to have a mollic epipedon.
-The Megonot series has weakly developed underlying horizons that exhibit some shrink-swell properties.
-The Bascovy series has underlying horizons that exhibit strong shrink-swell characteristics evidenced by slickensides (USDA-NRCS 2016).
-The particle size family for both of these soils is fine, which means that the soils contain between 35 and 60 percent clay in the particle size control section.
-The soil minerology is smectitic.
+The soil series that best represents the central concept of this ecological site are the Cabbart, Blacksheep, Delpoint, and Twilight soils.
+Cabbart and Blacksheep soils are in the Ustorthents great group.
+They are in the loamy family and are shallow (between 10 to 20 inches to bedrock).
+Delpoint and Twilight soils are in the Haplustepts great group and are moderately deep (20 to 40 inches) to bedrock.
+Delpoint soil is in the fine-loamy family and the Twilight soil is in the coarse-loamy family.
+All four of these soils have mixed mineralogy.
+All soils in this concept are characterized by a surface horizon that lacks enough organic matter to have a mollic epipedon and contact with lithic or paralithic bedrock less than 40 inches below the soil surface.
 The soil moisture regime for these and all other soils in this ecological site concept is ustic bordering on aridic, which means that the soils are moist in some or all parts for either 180 cumulative days or 90 consecutive days during the growing season but are dry in some or all parts for over 90 cumulative days.
 These soils have a frigid soil temperature regime (Soil Survey Staff, 2014).

-Surface textures found on this site are typically clay, silty clay, clay loam, or silty clay loam.
-The upper 4 inches of soil typically contains greater than 35 percent, but not more than 45 percent clay.
-The underlying horizons typically contain 35 to 60 percent clay and have clay, clay loam, or silty clay loam textures.
-Organic matter content in the surface horizon typically ranges from 1 to 2 percent, and moist colors vary from grayish brown (2.5Y 5/2) to dark grayish brown (2.5Y 4/2).
-Calcium carbonate equivalent is typically less than 15 percent throughout the soil profile.
+Surface horizon textures found in this site are typically fine sandy loam, loam, silt loam, or sandy clay loam.
+The upper 4 inches of soil contains less than 35 percent clay and sand content is typically less than 70 percent.
+The underlying horizons are typically weakly developed and an argillic horizon is lacking.
+Subsurface textures are typically similar to the surface horizon.
+Organic matter content in the surface horizon typically ranges from 1 to 2 percent, and moist colors vary from yellowish brown (10YR 5/4) to very dark grayish brown (10YR 3/2).
+Calcium carbonate equivalent varies from 0 to 10 percent, but is typically more than 5 percent.
 In the upper 20 inches, electrical conductivity is less than 4 and the sodium absorption ratio is less than 13.
-Soil pH class is moderately acid to slightly alkaline in the surface horizon and neutral to strongly alkaline in the subsurface horizons.
-The soil depth class for this site can be moderately deep (between 20 to 60 inches to bedrock) in places where bedrock is present but is typically very deep (greater than 60 inches to bedrock).
-Content of coarse fragments is less than 35 percent in the upper 20 inches of soil and is typically less than 15 percent.
-Lower horizons may contain 15 to 60 percent soft parafragments.
+Soil pH class is slightly acid to strongly alkaline in the surface horizon and neutral to strongly alkaline in the subsurface horizons.
+The soil depth class for this site can vary from very shallow (less than 10 inches to bedrock) to moderately deep (20 to 40 inches to bedrock) and typically changes quickly on the landscape.
+Content of coarse fragments is less than 35 percent in the upper 20 inches of soil.